-supplement benefit, side effects, dosage information, risks, danger, no
+supplement benefit, side effects, 4 mg dosage information, risks, danger, no

 prescription required, use for

 Alzheimer's disease, over the counter mind enhancer

 Galantamine is a cholinergic medicine

 available as a prescription medication and over the counter sold online or in

 can be isolated from several plants, including daffodil bulbs, but is now synthesized.

 Benefits of the supplement, how it

 Galantamine offsets reductions in central cholinergic neurotransmission in Alzheimer's disease by specifically and reversibly inhibiting the acetylcholinesterase enzyme.
 This allows more acetylcholine to be available in the brain.
 This chemical is also a nicotinic receptor agonist.
 Another herbal extract that has potential in the therapy of Alzheimer's disease is Huperzine A.

 Being approved for the treatment of Alzheimer's disease in both the US and in Europe, galantamine has potential as therapy for dementia.
 It is currently not recommended for use by young individuals.